lelong71/flashcard-app/utils/README.md

 ## Tools

 ### `pdf_converter.py`
-Converts PDF files with questions and answers into JSON format for use with the React flashcard app.
+Converts PDF files with questions and answers into JSON format for use with the React Cait's flashcard app.

 **Usage:**
 ```bash